apache/druid/docs/development/extensions-core/kinesis-ingestion.md

 The status report also contains the supervisor's state and a list of recently thrown exceptions (reported as `recentErrors`, whose max size can be controlled using the `druid.supervisor.maxStoredExceptionEvents` configuration).
 There are two fields related to the supervisor's state - `state` and `detailedState`.
-The `state` field will always be one of a small number of generic states that are applicable to any type of supervisor, while the `detailedState` field will contain a more descriptive, implementation-specific state that may provide more insight into the supervisor's activities than the generic `state` field.
+The `state` field will always be one of a small number of generic states that apply to any type of supervisor, while the `detailedState` field will contain a more descriptive, implementation-specific state that may provide more insight into the supervisor's activities than the generic `state` field.